Getting your Trinity Audio player ready...

 If a child is frequently absent from school without a clear reason, it might be a sign of abuse.

 Abusers might keep kids home to hide injuries, or because they’re scared, the child will talk about what’s happening.
+Keep an eye on attendance patterns and the excuses given for frequent absences.

 3. Difficulty Sitting or Walking